KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_k0_procedure_process/test_k0_procedure_phi_pop_layers/README.md

 K<sub>0</sub> is calculated using Phi and the POP method.
 This also corrects for V<sub>ur</sub>.

-The aim of the test is to verify that the computed effective stress distribution matches the one obtained with Plaxis.
+The aim of the test is to verify that the computed effective stress distribution matches the one obtained with comparative software.